stephengold/Minie/README.md

         PhysicsSoftSpace space = bas.getPhysicsSoftSpace();

 Physics simulation can run with a fixed time step or a variable time step.
-The default configuration is a fixed time step of 1/60 second with up to 4 time steps per frame.
+The default configuration is a fixed time step of 1/60th of a second with up to 4 time steps per frame.

 To configure a variable time step with a maximum of 0.25 seconds: